aplai168/mvp-pray/README.md

   - Removal of EJS templating and sessions
   - JWT for authentication

+* Skeleton Angular App
+  - All the files and folders needed for your Angular app

 * Gulpfile
   - Instructions for running all your tasks

-* Skeleton app
-  - All the files and folders needed for your Angular app

 * Client tests

 ## Installing dependencies and Getting started
 * [ ] run `npm install -g gulp karma karma-cli nodemon jscs` global modules
 * [ ] run `npm install` all node dependencies are listed in the package.json
-* [ ] run `bower install` all client dependencies are listed in the bower.json
+* [ ] run `bower install` all client dependencies are listed in the bower.json*
 * [ ] in separate tab in your terminal run `mongod` to start mongo up
 * [ ] run `gulp` to start our server and app
 * [ ] run `gulp karma` to run all your test

+*The `.bowerrc` dotfile exists to configure bower's behavior for this sprint.
+Inside `.bowerrc`, the `directory` property is a path, relative to `bower.json`, where bower will install libraries in during `bower install`.
+This technique is particularly useful for this app because the server sends only the `client` directory to the browser.
+This means when scripts are loaded and executed in `index.html`, their paths must be defined relative to the `client` directory. `index.html` will know nothing about the files/folders that exist as parents/siblings to `client`, such as `node_modules` and `server`.
+Therefore, in order for `index.html` to load our libraries correctly, we must make sure they get installed somewhere inside the `client` directory, in this case `client/lib`.
+This is a common pattern for single page applications that contain both a client and server in the same repo.

 ## Your Goals